Market Participants Are Cautiously Monitoring the Potential for a Rebound in the GBP/USD Pair, Which Has Been Falling for Some Time

 - U.S. JOLTS Job Openings

-Among European currencies, the pound continued to decline against the U.S. dollar.
-The GBP/USD pair fell from 1.3452 to 1.3350.
-A band walk along the -2σ line of the hourly Bollinger Bands was observed.On the 4-hour chart, the downtrend along the 10-day moving average (MA) continues, and on the daily chart, the pair has hit a new low for the month.
+Among European currencies, the pound continued to fall against the U.S. dollar.
+The GBP/USD pair dropped from 1.3452 to 1.3350.
+A band walk along the -2σ line of the hourly Bollinger Bands was observed.On the 4-hour chart, the downtrend along the 10-period moving average (MA) continues, and on the daily chart, the pair has hit a new low for the month.
 The RSI has fallen to 37.
-Looking at the weekly chart, the price has broken below the 10-day MA, which had been acting as support.
-We will be watching closely to see if the price finds support at the next level, the 20-day MA, and rebounds.
+Looking at the weekly chart, the pair has broken below the 10-period MA, which had been acting as support; therefore, we will be watching closely to see if it finds support at the 20-period MA and rebounds.